gdbooks/3DCollisions/Chapter1/closest_point_on_ray.md

 You can [Download](../Samples/CollisionRay.rar) the samples for this chapter to see if your result looks like the unit test.

 This code doesn't spit out any errors.
 It's all visual.
-There is 1 line and several points.
-The points are projected to the line and lines are drawn between the points.
+There is 1 ray and several points.
+The points are projected to the ray and lines are drawn between the points.

 ![UNIT](TODO)